• London EC2A 4NE, United Kingdom

 To achieve optimal tension, invest in a tension meter to measure the tension levels accurately.
 Regularly check and adjust the tension of your screens before each print run.
 Proper tensioning ensures that the screen is taut and even, allowing for consistent ink transfer.

 Additionally, utilizing a retensionable screen system can significantly enhance your screen printing results.
-This system enables you to adjust and fine-tune the tension during the printing process, ensuring consistent print quality throughout the production run.
+This system enables you to adjust and fine-tune the tension during the t shirt printing process, ensuring consistent print quality throughout the production run.

 Mastering the Flood Stroke